-After Prime Minister Stephen Harper finally agreed to a meeting with Spence after 24 days of her hunger strike and weeks of protests, a small group of Assembly of First Nations (AFN) chiefs met with Harper and other government representatives for more than four hours January 11 in another global day of action that saw thousands protesting outside Harper’s office and across the world.
+After Canadian Prime Minister Harper finally agreed to a meeting with Chief Spence after 24 days of her hunger strike and weeks of protests, a small group of Assembly of First Nations (AFN) chiefs met with Harper and other government representatives for more than four hours January 11 in another global day of action that saw thousands protesting outside Harper’s office and across the world.

-But many First Nation chiefs, including Spence, boycotted the meeting with Harper because Governor General David Johnston was not in attendance.
+But many First Nation chiefs, including Spence, boycotted the meeting with Harper because Canadian Governor General David Johnston was not in attendance.
 Spence did attend a separate ceremonial meeting with Johnston that Friday, however.

-McLean told Truthout that that some of the chiefs within the AFN do not support the Idle No More movement because they did not ask for the repeal of Bill C-45 during the meeting and because many are in support of nonrenewable resource extraction.
+McLean told Truthout that that some of the chiefs within the AFN do not support the Idle No More movement because they did not ask for the repeal of Bill C-45 during the meeting and because many are in support of non-renewable resource extraction.

-But despite the noted divisions within the AFN, more meetings are planned with Ottawa, and Idle No More is plunging ahead with its most recent global mass action yesterday.
+But despite the noted divisions within the AFN, more meetings are planned for Ottawa, Canada, and Idle No More is plunging ahead with its most recent global mass action yesterday.
 Idle No More organizers asked the public to stay home from work at least one business day, Friday, January 25, before parliament resumed Monday.

-“We’re encouraging people of all cultures and backgrounds to renew their relationship with what’s called natural law and conduct a fast to deny themselves of food and drink just for one day so they have a clear understanding of what’s happening with the Earth,” says Idle No More Organizer Dion Tootoosis of Cree Nation.
-“The earth is being ravaged beyond anybody’s control.
+“We’re encouraging people of all cultures and backgrounds to renew their relationship with what’s called natural law, and conduct a fast to deny themselves of food and drink just for one day so they have a clear understanding of what’s happening with the Earth,” says Idle No More Organizer Dion Tootoosis of the Cree Nation.
+“The Earth is being ravaged beyond anybody’s control.
 If we stand up together and unify our relationship with the Earth by denying ourselves our basic necessities, we realize very quickly how dependent we are on our resources.”

-Yesterday saw mass mobilizations in Halifax, Montreal, Vancouver, Ottawa and across British Columbia, with flashmob solidarity dances and actions fanning out across the U.S. in Alaska, Michigan, Coloarado, Connecticut, Florida, Massachusetts, Minnesota, Montana, North Carolina, Nebraska, New Mexico, Nevada, Oklahoma, New York, Texas, Washington State, Oregon and across other locations.
-More than 40 Idle No More events took place worldwide Monday in an unprecedented showing of indigenous solidarity.
+Yesterday saw mass mobilizations in Halifax, Montreal, Vancouver, Ottawa and across British Columbia, with flashmob solidarity dances and actions fanning out across the U.S. in Alaska, Michigan, Colorado, Connecticut, Florida, Massachusetts, Minnesota, Montana, North Carolina, Nebraska, New Mexico, Nevada, Oklahoma, New York, Texas, Washington State, Oregon and across other locations.
+More than 40 Idle No More events took place worldwide Monday in an unprecedented showing of Indigenous solidarity.

 The movement continues to gain global recognition, calling the attention of the international community, including the United Nations.
-According to a press release this month, the UN Special Rapporteur on the rights of indigenous peoples, James Anaya, reiterated his concern about the current situation in Canada.
-He has written to the Canadian government asking authorities to provide relevant information, in accordance with terms of his mandate from the UN Human Rights Council.
+According to a press release this month, the U.N. special rapporteur on the rights of Indigenous peoples, James Anaya, reiterated his concern about the current situation in Canada.
+He has written to the Canadian government asking authorities to provide relevant information, in accordance with terms of his mandate from the U.N.
+Human Rights Council.

 “The four of us built a relationship with one another very quickly.
 We felt a strong sense of connection and love,” McLean said.